arras-energy/gridlabd-old/docs/Module/Generators/Battery.md

 enumeration {LEAD_ACID=2, LI_ION=1, UNKNOWON=0} battery_type;
 ~~~

-INTERNAL BATTERY MODEL: The type of the battery.
+(INTERNAL) The type of the battery.
 Used to determine the soc vs voltage curve.

 ### nominal_voltage
 ~~~
 double nominal_voltage[V];
 ~~~

-INTERNAL BATTERY MODEL: The rated DC voltage at the terminals of the battery.
+(INTERNAL) The rated DC voltage at the terminals of the battery.

 ### rated_power
 ~~~
 double rated_power[W];
 ~~~

-INTERNAL BATTERY MODEL: The rated power output of the battery.
+(INTERNAL) The rated power output of the battery.

 ### battery_capacity
 ~~~
 double battery_capacity[Wh];
 ~~~

-INTERNAL BATTERY MODEL: The rated battery capacity of the battery.
+(INTERNAL) The rated battery capacity of the battery.

 ### battery_capacity
 ~~~
 double battery_capacity[pu];
 ~~~

-INTERNAL BATTERY MODEL: The round trip efficiency of the battery according to a full discharge/charge cycle.
+(INTERNAL) The round trip efficiency of the battery according to a full discharge/charge cycle.

 ### state_of_charge
 ~~~
 double state_of_charge[pu];
 ~~~

-INTERNAL BATTERY MODEL: The current state of charge of the battery.
+(INTERNAL) The current state of charge of the battery.

 ### battery_load
 ~~~
 double battery_load[W];
 ~~~

-INTERNAL BATTERY MODEL: The current power output of the battery.
+(INTERNAL) The current power output of the battery.

 ### reserve_state_of_charge
 ~~~
 double reserve_state_of_charge[pu];
 ~~~

-INTERNAL BATTERY MODEL: The reserve state of charge the battery can reach.
+(INTERNAL) The reserve state of charge the battery can reach.

 ## Internal Model